About the Cyberbullying Research Center

 This website serves as a clearinghouse of information concerning the ways adolescents use and misuse technology.
-It is intended to be a resource for parents, educators, law enforcement officers, counselors, and others who work with youth (as well as for youth themselves!).
+It is intended to be a resource for parents, educators, mental health professionals, law enforcement officers, counselors, and others who work with youth (as well as for youth themselves!).
 Here you will find facts, figures, and detailed stories from those who have been directly impacted by online aggression.
 In addition, the site includes numerous resources to help you prevent and respond to cyberbullying incidents.
 All of the information on this site is informed by over fifteen years of research.

 The Cyberbullying Research Center is directed by Dr. Sameer Hinduja (Florida Atlantic University) and Dr. Justin W. Patchin (University of Wisconsin-Eau Claire).
 They have been studying cyberbullying since 2002 and first launched this web site in 2005.
 They founded the Center as a means to further their mission of bringing sound research about cyberbullying to those who can benefit most from it.